mzikkhan/mzikkhan/README.md

 ## Hey 👋, my name is Zaed!

-A fellow Data Analyst and aspiring AI Engineer
+A fellow Data Analyst and aspiring Data Scientist

 - 🔭 I’m working on Gaze2Speech (a CV-based solution for translating eye-movements to speech)
-- 🌱 I’m currently learning Business Analytics!
+- 🌱 I’m currently pursuing a Masters of Data Science at the University of British Columbia!
-- 👯 I’m looking for AI/ML Engineering roles in industry
+- 👯 I’m looking for Data Scientist/ML Engineering roles in industry
 - 💬 Ask me about career, startups, soccer, politics, and literally anything!
 - 📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/mohammad-zaed-iqbal-khan-658517230/)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I just graduated in May 2024!
+- ⚡ Fun fact: I graduate in June 2026!